Reclaim Democracy!

 Talk radio is a great venue for groups to shift public opinion and where everyone can learn effective communication.
 To deliver your message clearly and powerfully:

-• Cater to the audience: speak their language and know their perspective
+• Cater to the audience, which requires knowing their terminology and perspective.

-• Focus on one main message and make the messages consistent across the members of your group
+• Focus on one main message (and make the messages consistent across the members of your group if you are coordinating calls).

 • Be concise and direct; make your case quickly (most callers get less than one minute), but speak in real sentences and not just sound bites.
-Skip any greetings or pleasantries (e.g., “how are you doing?”) and go straight to the topic
+Skip pleasantries like “how are you doing?” and go straight to the topic.

-• Practice your 30-50 second pitch out loud, and repeat until you can do it smoothly and comfortably; keep a few bullet points (not a script) in front of you if that helps (no one will see you looking!)
+• Practice your 30-50 second pitch out loud, and repeat until you can do it smoothly and comfortably; keep bullet points (no more than five and not a script) in front of you if that helps.

-• Be prepared for the screener.
+• Be prepared for the host’s screener.
 If the show is open to all views or the host is sympathetic, just make your quick pitch.
-If you don’t normally hear views that dissent from the hosts’, be aware that you may need to bluff to get on the air.
-In this case, starting with a point of agreement with host can be critical
+If you don’t normally hear views opposing the hosts’, you may need to bluff.
+In this case, consider starting with a point of agreement and then pivot to your critique.

 • Listen to the show from the start, when you plan to call and get in the queue early.
 If possible, plan with an ally to tag-team with calls during the same hour to reinforce the first call.